derek-zhou/html_writer/README.md

 ## To contribute

-PR welcomed.
+PRs are welcomed.
 The code is stable, only ~100 LOC, but poorly documented for now.
 I encourage users to read the code and understand what is it doing.